nkitsaini/sanemark/README.md

 ### 1. Efficiency

-With a folder containing more than 400 files, more than 100k words and 20 open tabs, the LSP uses less than 10MB of RAM.
+With my notes folder containing more than 400 files, more than 110k words and 20 open tabs, the LSP used less than 10MB of RAM.

-I haven't benchmarked file completion and formatting, but in my day to day all operations have been instantaneous.
+I haven't tested performance of file completion and formatting, but in my day to day all operations have been instantaneous.

 ### 2. Usability for note taking